+The H.W.
+Pirkey Power Plant is located in southern Harrison County, approximately 6 miles southeast of Hallsville, Texas, as shown in Figure 1 - Vicinity Map in Attachment A. The FGD Stackout Area is located due west of the main plant.
 The FGD Stackout Area is a designated CCR Unit that is subject to 40 CFR 257.84 Inspection Requirements for CCR Landfills.
 The FGD Stackout Area is designed to temporarily hold a stockpile of Coal Combustion Residuals (CCR) material until it is hauled off by dump trucks for permanent disposal in a separate landfill.
 A radial arm stacker deposits the CCR material on the ground surface within the footprint of the FGD Stackout Area.
 A stone berm with a geomembrane cover exists around the perimeter of the FGD Stackout Area to contain any contact water.
-All contact water drains by gravity to the lower surge pond or auxiliary surge pond for circulation back to the plant.
-There is concrete pad used for washing the tires of dump trucks that drive into the FGD Stack-out Area.
+All contact water drains by gravity to the lower Surge Pond or the Auxiliary Surge Pond for circulation back to the plant.
+There is a concrete pad used for washing the tires of dump trucks that drive into the FGD Stackout Area.

-These features, including the approximate limits of each area, are shown on the site map included as Attachment B. Selected photographs taken during the inspection and used to illustrate the visual observations presented in the report are presented in Attachment A. Additional inspection photos can be made available to the Plant upon request.
+These features, including the approximate limits of each area, are included in Figure 2 - Site Map in Attachment A. Selected photographs taken during the inspection and used to illustrate the visual observations presented in the report are presented in Attachment B. Additional inspection photos can be made available to the Plant upon request.